Applications open August 10 and close September 7 at 11:59pm, central time. No late applications will be accepted.

 Sign up for our email list to receive updates about the program and receive event announcements.

 The Emerging Curators Institute (ECI) supports emerging curators from diverse backgrounds through an in-depth research, professional development, and presentation program.
 The first of its kind in the region, the program aims to foster critical dialogue around curatorial practice and provide opportunities for Minnesota-based emerging curators.
+This is the second cycle of the ECI program.

 The program consists of a direct learning intensive for four Minnesota-based emerging curators and a suite of public programs on curatorial practice that are free and open to the public.